Camderman106/Nemo/Nemo/ReadMe.md

 To define a new model, we need to create a new class which inherits from Nemo.Model.ModelBase

 ### ModelBase
 ModelBase is a base class that lets the model interact with the engine.
-It also handles a lot of boiler plate for you and do some setup with the inbuilt output buffer systems
+It also handles a lot of boiler plate for you and does some setup with the inbuilt output buffer systems

 - Provides a way for you to map fields from your input file to scalars in the model.
 MapDataToScalar
 - Provides a virtual default Target implimentation that uses reflection to identify all of your model columns at runtime, and calculate all of them